apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/apimatic/getting-started.md

     - SDKs
 ---

 APIMatic is a SaaS product and has a free trial.
-You can explore the capabilities and generete SDKs along with documentation to see what's possible.
+You can explore the capabilities and generate SDKs along with documentation to see what's possible.

 ## Signup
 Start by [creating your APIMatic account](https://www.apimatic.io/account/register?utm_source=sdksio&utm_medium=referral).
 When done, you'll be directed to APIMatic's dashboard.

 ## Import an API
-From  APIMatic’s dashboard you've got the option to create an API specification, use a Sample API or Import and existing API specification.
+From  APIMatic’s dashboard you've got the option to create an API specification, use a Sample API or import an existing API specification.

 ![APIMatic Dashboard Create API](/img/apimatic-dashboard-create-api.png)